Finally, A Quick Guide To Investment Property Mortgages

 ----------

-Whenever you put less than a 20% down payment the banks use "mortgage insurers" to insure the mortgage because of the percieved higher risk that you may default on the mortgage payments.
+Whenever you put less than a 20% down payment the banks, use "mortgage insurers" to insure the mortgage because of the perceived higher risk that you might default on the mortgage payments.

 Now, here's where things get interesting.